 This document has been reproduced exactly as received from the person or organization originating it.
-Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice to the National Criminal Justice Reference Service (NCJRS).
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.

-Permission to reproduce this copyrighted material has been granted by
+Permission to reproduce this copyrighted material has been granted by to the National Criminal Justice Reference Service (NCJRS).

-New York State Division of Substance Abuse Services
+State of New York/Division of Substance Abuse Services